 Your skin is your first line of defense against pretty much everything.
-The skin is the largest organ in the human body, and has its own complex ecosystem that keeps your skin healthy.
-At any given moment, the good bacteria (the natural flora that maintain skin health and promote healing) are fighting an array of foes — bad bacteria, environmental stressors like sunburn, extreme temperatures, and many manmade toxins and irritants.
+The skin is the largest organ in the human body, and has its own complex ecosystem that keeps your skin looking healthy.
+At any given moment, the good bacteria (the natural flora that maintain healthy looking skin) are fighting an array of foes — environmental stressors like exposure, extreme temperatures, and other environmental irritants.

 Enter Our Friend, The Probiotic

 Yes, those same probiotics you may already be taking to help your internal organs do their best work, can also make a huge difference when applied externally on your skin!

 So how does it work?
 Probiotics are beneficial to your skin in two different ways, but they really work best paired with an ingested probiotic (and hey, we know a great one you can try!).
 Here’s why: